Preston, Lancashire: Water

-The Lancaster Canal runs from Preston to Kendal in Cumbria.
+The Lancaster Canal runs from Preston to Kendal, Cumbria.
 It was originally planned to join the Leeds and Liverpool Canal at Westhoughton and while the section north to near Chorley was built, the section south from Preston was never built.
 Instead, a "temporary" bridge – which still stands today – was constructed over the Ribble near Avenham Park, and a tramway operated from 1803 to Walton Summit.